 Tadelakt is a Moroccan lime plaster polished with stone and saponified with olive soap into a seamless waterproof skin.
 Specified for wet rooms, steam rooms, and hammams, it carries water without grout joints, vapor barriers, or tile membranes.
 The wall itself is the waterproofing.

 That last sentence is the part specifiers tend to misread.
-Tadelakt is not a decorative finish that sits on top of a waterproofing system.
-It is the waterproofing system.
+Tadelakt is not a decorative finish that sits on top of a waterproofing system, it is the waterproofing system.
 Eight centuries of hammam construction in Marrakech worked that out long before sheet membrane existed, and the chemistry has not changed.

 The finish in plain language

-Tadelakt (Arabic: to rub, to knead) is a lime plaster from the Marrakech region, built around a high-calcium lime burned from limestone quarried in the Atlas foothills.
+Tadelakt (Arabic, meaning to rub or to knead) is a lime plaster from the Marrakech region, built around a high-calcium lime burned from limestone quarried in the Atlas foothills.
 Applied in thin coats, troweled tight, then polished while still green with a smooth river stone, the surface compresses into something close to a polished mineral skin.
 The final step is the one the rest of the trade tends to skip: a coat of black olive soap is worked into the surface, where the soap’s fatty acids react with the free lime to form calcium stearate, a water-insoluble mineral.
 The wall is now hydrophobic at the molecular level.

-What it is not: it is not Venetian plaster with a sealer.
-It is not Marmorino in a bathroom.
+What it is not.
+It is not Venetian plaster with a sealer.
+It is not marmorino in a bathroom.
 It is not a polished microcement, a polished concrete, or a tinted lime wash.
 Those finishes share a family resemblance and none of them carry standing water.
 Tadelakt is the only lime finish in the catalog specified for direct water contact without a backing membrane, and the saponification step is what earns it that spec.

 Material and method